mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

   - title: Advanced Debugging Tools & Techniques
     description: Chrome and Node.js have recently undergone major advancements in their debugging tools.
-We’ll learn how to make the most of these tools, and demonstrate how life is now a little easier, when it comes to debugging async code, or long chains of promises.
+We’ll learn how to make the most of these tools, and demonstrate how life is now a little easier when it comes to debugging async code, or long chains of promises.
     item_type: lecture
     start_time: '13:35'